 7 – Table plans

-Don’t print your table plans till the last minute! or make them in a way that is easily interchangable.
+Don’t print your table plans till the last minute! or make them in a way that is easily interchangeable.

 Guests will drop out no doubt, maybe 1, maybe 6 – but there is always some last minute drop outs that cause the added cost of having to get stuff re-printed.